-20020 An Introduction to Biblical Archaeology An introduction to biblical archaeolo upon its contribution to the understant tation of the Old Testament.
-C., 1 20060 The World of the Old Testament Prophets from Elijah to Malachi 3 hours A study of the social, economic, and religious life or Israel and Judah during the period of the prophets as revealed by archaeological evidence, especially as such evidence impacts the message of the prophets.
-20080 The Old Testament World and the Land of the Bible 3 hou with primary emphasis on the history and religion of Israel.
+20020 An Introduction to Biblical Archaeology

+An introduction to biblical archaeology, with emphasis upon its contribution to the understanding and interpretation of the Old Testament.

+20060 The World of the Old Testament Prophets from Elijah to Malachi 3 hours

+A study of the social, economic, and religious life of Israel and Judah during the period of the prophets as revealed by archaeological evidence, especially as such evidence impacts the message of the prophets.

+20080 The Old Testament World and the

+Land of the Bible 3 hours

+A study of the history and geography of the Middle East with primary emphasis on the history and religion of Israel.
 Two weeks will be devoted to a tour of the major Old Testament sites of the Middle East and two weeks in class lectures.
 Permission of professor required.